What are Liquidated Damages?

 - Section 74 must be read with Section 73, therefore it is not necessary to prove any actual loss or damage.
 Also, a court is competent to award ‘reasonable compensation’ irrespective of any proof of breach of contract.

 - Sometimes it is impossible to determine damages for court.
 In such a case, the court can award the stipulated amount as compensation.
 However, such amount must be genuine or reasonable.

 “Liquidated Damages” is a safeguard in all contracts.
-In absence of such clause, a breach can lead to prolonged litigation which results in unnecessary spending.
+In the absence of such a clause, a breach can lead to prolonged litigation which results in unnecessary spending.
 Also, it will waste the valuable time of the judicial mechanism.
-However, it is common practice to add such clause in a contract these days.
+However, it is common practice to add such clauses in a contract these days.
 The intention of such a clause is to pre-determine the sum payable in the event of delay in completion.
 Moreover, the court can not provide for liquidated damages if the sum stipulated is a penalty rather than a genuine pre-estimate of loss.

 The purpose of such clauses is to promote certainty, especially in commercial contracts.
 Parties to a contract would fix such a sum in advance at the time of making the contract.
 Because it facilitates the calculation of risks.
 Also, it reduces the difficulty and expense of proving actual damage or loss.
 And also facilitates the recovery of damages.
-However, it avoids the difficulty in assessment, even where the consequences of breach are ascertainable.
-Whereas, The party may not be able to recover indirect, consequential loss by the rule of remoteness.
-It gives promisee an assurance that he may safely rely on the fulfilment of the promise by the promisor.
+However, it avoids the difficulty in assessment, even where the consequences of the breach are ascertainable.
+Whereas, The party may not be able to recover the indirect, consequential loss by the rule of remoteness.
+It gives promisee an assurance that he may safely rely on the fulfillment of the promise by the promisor.